KatsuteDev/Mal4J/setup.md

 This library also supports OAuth token refresh.

-It is suggested that you save the OAuth key that is generated so you don't have to authenticate with MyAnimeList each time.
+It is suggested that you save the OAuth token that is generated so you don't have to authenticate with MyAnimeList each time.

 ### Authenticate using token